What most people think $100 worth of makeup looks like:

 Favorite Cheap Drugstore Companies

-L'Oreal and NYX L'Oreal and (mostly) NYX, which is owned by L'Oreal, are the only drugstore companies I currently recommend.
-I still use a few NYX products, including their contour palette, Jumbo eye pencils and (occasionally) lip pencils.
+L'Oreal and NYX L'Oreal and (mostly) NYX, which L'Oreal owns, are the only drugstore companies I currently recommend.
+I still use a few NYX products, including their contour palette, Jumbo eye pencils, and (occasionally) lip pencils.
+(UPDATE: I haven't used any NYX in a year or two.)

 Companies to Avoid